 What this goal means

-Some goods and services may cause harm to people or ecosystems, either because of the way they are designed, or because there is a reasonable chance that users could misuse them or dispose of them incorrectly.
-The company must make potential users aware of such risks, to empower them to make well-informed decisions regarding the purchase, use and post-use processing of its products.
+Some goods and services may cause harm to people or ecosystems, either because of the way they are designed, or because there is a chance that users could misuse them or dispose of them incorrectly.
+The company must make potential users aware of such risks, to empower them to make well-informed decisions regarding the purchase, use and (in the case of physical goods) post-use processing of its products.

-In addition a company must ensure it markets its products honestly and responsibly by avoiding all false or misleading claims regarding product benefits, and by only targeting appropriate customer groups (e.g. not marketing cigarettes directly to children).
+In addition, a company must ensure it markets its products honestly and responsibly by avoiding all misleading claims regarding product benefits, and by only targeting appropriate customer groups (e.g. not marketing cigarettes or alcohol directly to children).

-These requirements encompass both final products designed for end users, and interim products which are incorporated or processed into final products by other companies, further down the sales chain.
+These requirements cover both final products designed for end users, and interim goods which are incorporated or processed into final products by other companies.

-- Users are informed about any negative impacts of its products;
+- Ensure users are informed about any negative impacts of its products;

-- Users are not subject to false or misleading claims about the benefits of its products;
+- Ensure users are not subject to false or misleading claims about the benefits of its products; and

-- Products are marketed only to those capable of making informed purchasing decisions.
+- Ensure products are marketed only to those capable of making informed purchasing decisions.

 Why this goal is needed...

-Confusion over communicating the perishability of food products leads to avoidable waste.
+Confusion over communicating the perishability of food products leads to large amounts of avoidable waste.

-Uncertainty around “best before” and “use by” dates in the UK causes 350,000 tonnes, worth £1bn, to be wasted annually.
+Uncertainty around “best before” and “use by” dates in the UK causes 350,000 tonnes of food, worth £1bn, to be wasted annually.